RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 The barchart is an tried and true plot used to plot discrete variables.
-Here, we see that the ratings from 2 to 4, in terms of count, are minimal comapred to 1 and 5;with the 5 rating being the most popular amongnst the reviewers.
+Here, we see that the ratings from 2 to 4, in terms of count, are minimal compared to 1 and 5; with the 5 rating being the most popular amongnst the reviewers.
 Next is to see the distribution of such.

 ## WordCloud